bernhard-musch/greaheisl/README.md

 # Greaheisl

+**Notice: This project is experimental.
+The libraries are not ready for production use.**

 This repository is a hobby project.
 It provides programmable timers for switching on and off appliances.
 The chosen hardware consisted of an Arduino Uno R4 Wifi, a board with relays, and some push buttons for user interaction.
 So far the wifi capability of the hardware is not used.